Records Divison & Fingerprinting Services

 Seguin, Texas 78155

-The Records Unit consists of one full-time Records Manager, one full-time Records Clerk, and one part-time Records Clerk who are responsible for:
+The Records Unit consists of one full-time Records Manager and 2 full-time Records Clerks who are responsible for:

 - Processing offense reports, accident reports, and arrest jackets

 - Record/Background checks